lsa-89/lsa-89.github.io/aboutme.md

 <div style="text-align: justify">You might have heard of Bremen, because of the famous football club Werder Bremen.
 Anyways, I'm interested in programming, computer networks and a lot of other things as well, but that should do for a start.
 Do you have any questions?
 Hit me via mail (lukas-samel (at) uni-bremen.de).
 Have a great day.</div>

+<div style="text-align: justify">Just in case you'd want to go back to the previous page, I'll leave you with a link [back](index.md).
+'Cause I'm a good guy, you know?</div>